hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > You can directly open a existing UE project with the correct engine version from the "My Projects" area

 Other UE stuff such as your assets from your Fab library are accessible below the engine version, if some are missing try to refresh using the refresh button.

+> [!tip]- Templates
+> UE offers various templates to start your project.

 # Interface anatomy
 Here are the main components of the UE interface: